Rachel E. Schattman

 PEER REVIEWED PUBLICATIONS (in progress)

-Schattman, R.E., Kaplan, M., Aitken, H.A., and Helminski, J. (in review) Climate change curricula for adult audience in agriculture and forestry: A review.
+Schattman, R.E., Kaplan, M., Aitken, H.A., and Helminski, J. (in revision) Climate change curricula for adult audience in agriculture and forestry: A review.
 Submitted to the Journal of Adult and Distance Education.

 Schattman, R.E., Caswell, M.J., & Faulkner, J.W. (in review) Eyes on the horizon: Temporal perspectives of climate risk and agricultural decision making.
 Submitted to Agriculture and Human Values.

-Wiener, S., Roesch-McNally, G., Schattman, R.E., and Niles, M.T. (in review) Ready, willing, and able?
+Wiener, S., Roesch-McNally, G., Schattman, R.E., and Niles, M.T. (in revision) Ready, willing, and able?
 USDA field staff as climate advisors.
-Submitted to Society and Natural Resources.
+Submitted to the Journal of Soil and Water Conservation.

 Merrill, S. & Schattman, R.E. (in revision).
 Corn flea beetle (Chaetocenma pulicaria), Pantoea stewartii bacterium, and Stewart’s Wilt in corn: Shifts in geographic vulnerability of U.S. corn crops under different climate change scenarios.